Contact us

 The criterion for publication is scientific merit.
 The journal records the diversity of organisms through taxonomic papers, which have broad biological and contextual significance, using descriptive and analytical approaches.

-The underlying basis of biodiversity is addressed through studies of systematic relationships and of growth, form, adaptation and function, and through analysis of biodiversity patterns in time and space, especially with respect to environmental and human factors.
+The underlying basis of biodiversity is addressed through studies of systematic relationships and growth, form, adaptation and function, and through analysis of biodiversity patterns in time and space, especially with respect to environmental and human factors.

 Coverage also includes relevant theory and methodology, developments in taxonomy and classification and conservation biology.